jxxcarlson/elm-markdown/README.md

 ## Recent Changes

+-  Made substantial changes to simplify the API.

-- Changed the return type of the rendering functions, e.g., `toHtml : Option -> String -> Html  msg` becomes `toHtml : Option -> String -> Html MarkdownMsg`.
+- Changed the return type of the rendering functions: the return type `Html  msg` is replaced by `Html MarkdonMsg`.
 This change makes the rendered text "active," e.g., can respond to clicks.
  See next item.